barumau/pandunia/eng/201_xula.md

 It appears as *shlaam* in Aramaic, the language that Jesus of Nazareth spoke.
 In Hebrew it is *shalom*,
 and in Arabic it is *salaam*.
+So smething like
+**sal**
-Today it is a common greeting in hundreds of languages in Africa, Asia and Europe.
+is already a common greeting in hundreds of languages in Africa, Asia and Europe.

 Pandunia is a constructed world language that borrows and blends together international words from all parts of the world.